Do you own all of these essential home tools?

 Garden Hose Reel

 You need to keep your beautiful new garden hose neatly reeled.
-The Suncast CPLSSM200B Swivel Hose Hideaway with Smart Trak Hose Guide is a great working hose reel that looks nice too!

 Garden Leaf Rake

-If you have a tree or one of your neighbors has a tree, you’re going to have leaves collect on your lawn.
+If you have a tree or one of your neighbors has a tree, you're going to have leaves collected on your lawn.
 Garden rakes are a must-have tool for keeping a neat and tidy yard.

 Round Point Digging Shovel

-If you’re going to do any digging for things like a garden, mailbox post, or even to “discard” Larry the guinea pig you need the right tool.
-There’s only one type of shovel that’s up for the task – a round point digging shovel!
+If you're going to do any digging for things like a garden, mailbox post, or even to "discard" Larry the guinea pig you need the right tool.
+There's only one type of shovel that's up for the task - a round-point digging shovel!

 Square Garden Spade Shovel